Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 # Calculate contrastive loss from text to image:

-# For each column of the logits matrix (representing a text segment), compute the cross-entropy loss with all image similarity scores.
+# For each column of the logits matrix (representing a text segment), calculate the cross-entropy loss with all image similarity scores.

-# The goal is to predict the correct image index (i.e., labels). axis=1 indicates loss is computed column-wise (conceptually).
+# The goal is to predict the correct image index (i.e., labels). axis=1 indicates loss is calculated column-wise (conceptually this is how it works).

 loss_t = cross_entropy_loss(logits, labels, axis=1)